Roads Less Traveled San Diego view from our RV

 ourselves.
 The atmosphere on

-Shelter Island is extremely
+Shelter Island is extremely friendly,

-friendly, and as we met new
+and as we met new friends we

-ourselves the lucky recipients of
+suddenly found ourselves the lucky

-some sailing invitations.
+recipients of some sailing invitations.

-There are all kinds of boats out on
+There are all kinds of boats out on the

-the harbor, and a little car whizzed
+harbor, and a little car whizzed by us

-by us as we sailed.
+as we sailed.

-Back on Shelter
+Back on Shelter Island,

-Island, we came
+we came across an

-sports car club having an outing one day.
+having an outing one

 Tiny Italian sports cars of all types lined up in the parking lot,

-roared their engines for a moment, and took off on a driving
+roared their engines for a moment, and took off on a driving tour.

-have someone take it away on a flatbed truck while he went
+take it away on a flatbed truck while he went home and got his

-home and got his Lamborghini instead!
+Lamborghini instead!

 The beauty of Shelter Island is the great diversity of activities.
 If